adiyadav255/IoT-air-quality-and-weather-node/README.md

 # IoT-air-quality-and-weather-node
-An IoT node that can monitor and transmit air quality, temperature and humidity through WiFi (UDP Packets) to a connected device and to a Blynk Dashboard
+An IoT node that can monitor and transmit air quality, temperature and humidity through WiFi (UDP Packets) to a connected device, which are displayed by a simple python-based (Tkinter) dashboard app

 <img width="800" height="482" alt="image" src="https://github.com/user-attachments/assets/454e808a-1754-403a-bd87-068989ffdc06" />